‘Anyone can be fit. It’s being hard that’s hard’

 Check point ‘admin’ is important.
 No matter how slick you are in a checkpoint, it is getting back out the door and going again that can really hurt.
 (Which is why most competitors on the Winter Montane Spine race avoid getting comfortable in front of the fire at checkpoints!).
 Our plans will give you a chance to practice checkpoint admin, using our handy checklist as a starter, and get going out the door again after a break (usually when your legs have decided to shut down/seize up).

-All of the above means that your pace will be constantly changing (see our blog on Cadence).
+All of the above means that your pace will be constantly changing.
 Most people try to run a road marathon consistently, at constant pace and/or effort (Heart Rate).
 In an Ultra you have to be able to constantly adapt your pace.
 Switching efficiently ‘through the gears’ to maintain the forward momentum, measuring your effort as you go is a key skill.
 Training to vary your pace, to switch from run to walk to run, and to get going again after a break are all critical elements of our training plans.

 No matter how well marked and marshalled an Ultra is, knowledge of basic navigation and mountain safety is essential.
 During an event the weather can turn, and you never know when an accident might happen, to you or others.
 Our supporting material includes advice on building navigation skills and an understanding of how to manage incidents on the hill.
 Getting you and others off the hill safely.